Bookstore business plan for starting your own business

 |1 Sales and Marketing Executive||$30,000||$50,000||$70,000|

-ZemBook has formulated a comprehensive financial plan that will be instrumental in helping the business achieve its goals.
+ZemBook has formulated a comprehensive financial plan that will be instrumental in helping the business achieve bookstore business plan goals.
 The bookstore will be financed by the owner, Christine Jenns and two investors.
 The funding available is enough to cater for initial business set-up so no external loan will be borrowed.
 The following is a detailed breakdown that can also help you learn how to open your own bookstore and effectively forecast and manage its finances.

 8.1 Important Assumptions